iam-yogeshreddy/Linux-Git-Networking/README.md

 # Linux_commands
 * File Management commands :-

+->  pwd : This command is used to displays the present working directory

+-> mkdir : This command is used to create a new directory

+-> touch : This command is used to creates an empty file

-  -> ls : listing content of a directory
+-> ls : This command is used to listing content of a directory

-  -> ls -al : Formatted listing with hidden files
+-> ls -al : This command is used to formatted listing with hidden files

-  -> ls -lt : Sorting the formatted listing by time modification
+-> ls -lt : This command is used to sorting the formatted listing by time modification

-  -> cd yogesh : change directory to vamsi
+-> cd : This command is used to change current directory

-  -> pwd : displays the present working directory
+-> sudo : This command is used to execute a command with superuser privileges

+-> chmod : This command will give the user permission to read,write and execute a file

+-> history : This command is used to display the previously executed commands

 ->